 I remember when my middle daughter was three years old.
 Despite being smaller than most of the kids on the playground, she was the most daring.
-I learned early on that short of sitting on her, there was no way to keep her off the top of the jungle gym.
+I learned early on that short of sitting on her, there was no way to keep her off the absolute very top of the jungle gym.
 That left me with two choices: I could either spend the afternoon constantly climbing after her and pulling her to safety, or I could let her get really, really good at climbing.
 I chose the latter.

 When other parents would look in alarm at my graceful little monkey perched atop heights that certainly didn’t seem safe, I would shrug and say with confidence, “Don’t worry, she’s got this.”
-Granted, I would stay nearby with an eye always on her.
-I was never so far that I couldn’t catch her if she fell.
+Granted, I would stay nearby with an eye always on her and I was never so far that I couldn’t catch her if she fell.
 But I put my trust in her and she learned how to keep her balance, choose her steps carefully, and most of all, she learned how to enjoy the view from the top.

 Vigilance lies at the heart parenting, there’s no doubt.
 But vigilance doesn’t have to be a military exercise.

 Vigilance can also be observation from a distance.
-The more we hover and constantly fuss over our kids every action, the more I have to question if we are actually robbing them of important development.
-I think it’s time for us all to relax, just a bit.
+The more we hover and constantly fuss over our kids’ every action, the more I have to question if we are actually robbing them of important development.
+I think it’s time for us all to relax…even if just a bit.
 And no, that doesn’t mean giving free reign on social media, the internet, or TV.
 And no, that doesn’t mean setting our kids free to wander the streets at will.
 But maybe it means trusting them a little more.
 Maybe it means giving them a little more independence when and where it’s appropriate.

 We can start giving our kids independence by loosening the reigns of our own fears and anxieties.

-Don’t stop putting sunscreen on your kids by any means, but don’t worry if they burn once or twice.
+Don’t stop putting sunscreen on your kids by any means, but don’t worry if they get a little red once or twice.
 Perhaps the experience will prompt them to ask for sunscreen themselves.
 It’s a slippery slope for sure because bad things DO happen and our brains do a much better job of storing horror stories than they do of holding on to rational thought.
 But the more we learn to relax and lean into the joys of parenting instead of the fears, the more we allow our kids to grow, learn, and develop into the adults we want them to be.